milesaturpin/lean-site-template/content/faq.md

 The Fellowship takes place over 9 weeks.
 Weeks 1-7 have a set curriculum, week 8 is a discussion of Fellow-submitted topics, and our ninth and final week will be graduation and debrief.

 1. An Introduction to Effective Altruism
-2. Cause Prioritization & The Science of Doing Good (discussion during the retreat)
+2. Cause Prioritization & The Science of Doing Good
 3. Causes I: Global Poverty, Global Health & Animal Welfare
 4. Causes II: Movement-Building & Climate Change
 5. Causes III: The Far Future & Existential/Global Catastrophic Risks